 Do you know what happens when perishable foods are left at (40°F – 140°F) for more than 2 hours?
 Bacteria like Salmonella, E.coli, and Campylobacter can double in number in as little as 20 minutes!

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 - HACCP Training 16hr/4hr/1hr

 The temperature range in which foodborne bacteria can grow is known as the “Danger Zone”.
 One of the critical factors in controlling bacteria in food is controlling temperature.
-Pathogenic microorganisms (pathogens) grow very slowly at temperatures below 40°F, multiply rapidly between 40°F and 140°F, and are destroyed at temperatures above 140°F.
+Bacteria grows very slowly at temperatures below 40°F, multiply rapidly between 40°F and 140°F, and are destroyed at temperatures above 140°F.

 Perishable Foods & the Danger Zone